momo1098r/Windows-Script/README.md

 - Fully compatible with all editions of Windows 11.

 Perfect for users who prefer the speed and convenience of the classic Windows 10 right-click menu.

+---

+<h3><b> 💻 Update no support win11 25h2 💻 </b></h3>

+A PowerShell utility that automates downloading the latest Windows 11 ISO, prepares an installer environment, and launches the upgrade/installation process.
+The script can optionally attempt to work around strict hardware or TPM/secure-boot checks so the installation can proceed on unsupported hardware.

+---